 - 1) The Sub-Network Service (SNS) may be configured by administrative means (i.e. static configuration) or by auto-configuration procedures (i.e. dynamic configuration).
-In the case of auto-configuration the operator shall ensure, in advance, that each NSE can fulfill its peer NSE requirements (e.g. maximum number of NS-VCs, maximum number of IP-endpoints). - 2) Administrative configuration means the administration of the NSEs' IP endpoints (including the Signalling Weight and Data Weight). - 3) In the case of a point-to-point intermediate IP network, the administrative configuration shall be used. - 4) The BSS NSE has no knowledge of the configuration of any other BSS NSEs. - 5) The auto-configuration procedures are used to exchange configuration information between the BSS and the SGSN.
+In the case of auto-configuration the operator shall ensure, in advance, that each NSE can fulfill its peer NSE requirements (e.g. maximum number of NS-VCs, maximum number of IP-endpoints). - 2) Administrative configuration means the administration of the NSEs' IP endpoints (including the Signalling Weight and Data Weight). - 3) In the case of a point-to-point connection, the administrative configuration shall be used.
+In the case of an intermediate IP network connection, then either the administrative means or the auto-configuration procedures may be used. - 4) The BSS NSE has no knowledge of the configuration of any other BSS NSEs. - 5) The auto-configuration procedures are used to exchange configuration information between the BSS and the SGSN.
 The client/server principle applies: the SGSN is the server, while the BSS is a client.
 The BSS shall have knowledge of at least one SGSN IP endpoint to initiate the procedures.
-The auto-configuration procedures consist of the following: - a) After start-up the BSS NSE reports to the peer-SGSN NSE by initiating the Size procedure. - b) Then, the BSS initiates the Configuration Procedure in which a sequence of emessages are exchanged between the BSS and the SGSN containing signalling endpoints, data endpoints, and initial weights. - 6) A network connection as part of the intermediate IP network between the NSEs shall be terminated by the same type of IP addresses (e.g. IPv4 or IPv6). - 7) For dynamic configurations the change of initially configured parameters shall be supported by the Add procedure, Delete procedure and ChangeWeight procedure.
-8) The SNS messages (SNS SIZE, SNS CONFIG, SNS ADD, SNS DELETE, SNS CHANGEWEIGHT) serving to support the CONFIG, SIZE, ADD, DELETE and CHANGEWEIGHT Procedures shall only be used in the case of dynamic configuration.
+The auto-configuration procedures consist of the following:

+- a) After start-up the BSS NSE reports to the peer-SGSN NSE by initiating the Size procedure. - b) Then, the BSS initiates the Configuration Procedure in which a sequence of messages are exchanged between the BSS and the SGSN containing signalling endpoints, data endpoints, and initial weights. - 6) A network connection as part of the intermediate IP network between the NSEs shall be terminated by the same type of IP addresses (e.g. IPv4 or IPv6). - 7) For dynamic configurations the change of initially configured parameters shall be supported by the Add procedure, Delete procedure and ChangeWeight procedure. - 8) The SNS messages (SNS SIZE, SNS CONFIG, SNS ADD, SNS DELETE, SNS CHANGEWEIGHT) serving to support the CONFIG, SIZE, ADD, DELETE and CHANGEWEIGHT procedures shall only be used in the case of dynamic configuration.